 The high-protein diet is a type of high-nutrient diet rich in protein.
 High-protein diets are typically low in carbohydrates.
 High-protein diets have been shown to improve heart health, reduce the risk of some chronic diseases, and help with weight loss.

-No matter what type of high nutrient diet you choose, include plenty of fruits, vegetables, and whole grains in your meals.
+Include lots of fruits, vegetables, and whole grains in your diet, no matter what type of high-nutrient diet you choose.
 These healthy foods will provide your body with the nutrients to stay healthy and function properly.

 High Nutrient Diet Plan